The nisclient shell script can be used to:

 Use the second synopsis (-i option) to initialize a NIS+ client machine.
 The -i option can be used to convert machines to use NIS+ or to change the machine's domainname.
-You must be logged in as root on the machine that is to become a NIS+ client.
+You must be logged in as super-user on the machine that is to become a NIS+ client.
 Your administrator must have already created the NIS+ credential for this host by using nisclient -c or nispopulate -C. You will need the network password your administrator created. nisclient will prompt you for the network password to decrypt your secret key and then for this machine's root login password to generate a new set of secret/public keys.
 If the NIS+ credential was created by your administrator using nisclient -c, then you can simply use the initialization command that was printed by the nisclient script to initialize this host instead of typing it manually.

 To initialize an unauthenticated NIS+ client machine, use the -i option with -S 0.
 With these options, the nisclient -i option will not ask for any passwords.

 During the client initialization process, files that are being modified are backed up as files.no_nisplus.
 The files that are usually modified during a client initialization are: /etc/defaultdomain, /etc/nsswitch.conf, /etc/inet/hosts, and, if it exists, /var/nis/NIS_COLD_START.
 Notice that a file will not be saved if a backup file already exists.